L0ZPi3CK/Chess-SDL/README.md

 ![screen4s](https://user-images.githubusercontent.com/84734341/155896331-bdf7e37f-575e-433d-9d7f-ee6f020d37ed.png)

 What's currently done:
-- Creating a board and assigning textures to all figures.
+1. Creating a board and assigning textures to all figures.
-- All pieces movement that include:
+2. All pieces movement that include:
-1. Rook movement and beating    (Black and White)
+- Rook movement and beating    (Black and White)
-2. Pawn movement and beating    (Black and White)
+- Pawn movement and beating    (Black and White)
-3. Knight movement and beating  (Black and White)
+- Knight movement and beating  (Black and White)
-4. Bishop movement and beating  (Black and White)
+- Bishop movement and beating  (Black and White)
-5. Queen movement and beating   (Black and White)
+- Queen movement and beating   (Black and White)
-6. King movement and beating    (Black and White)
+- King movement and beating    (Black and White)
-- Putting away broken Pieces.
+3. Putting away broken Pieces.
-- Promotion of a pawn when it reaches the end line.
+4. Promotion of a pawn when it reaches the end line.

+What's to do:
+1. Matting a king